Johannes Brahms in 1866. Public domain photograph from the Wikipedia Commons.

-In the dream I was standing in a beautiful, high-ceilinged, book-lined private salon the size and shape of Grand Central Station’s Campbell Apartment.
-In the middle of the room sat a gleaming grand piano.
-Somehow I intuited that the sound filtering through the thick stone wall was that of a passenger train pulling into the Wien Nordbahnhof.
+In the dream I stood in a beautiful, high-ceilinged, book-lined private salon the size and shape of Grand Central Station’s Campbell Apartment – only it was just off the main waiting room of the Wien Nordbahnhof.
+In the middle of the room sat a gleaming black Steinway.
+The sound of an arriving passenger train.

 I reached down to the keyboard and tentatively picked out DO FA SOL LA-flat FA RE-flat FA DO.
 As though in response, through the door strode a handsome man of thirty-three with straight, shoulder length blond hair combed straight back from his high forehead, exposing steep widow’s peaks.